Gaussian Atemporality: When Gaussian Quantum Correlations Imply Common Cause: Results

 We investigate these conjectures through examples.
 Consider two thermal states with variance $v\ge1$ labelled by $A$ and $B$, passing through a two-mode squeezing operation with a squeezing parameter $r\ge0$.
 The CM of the resulting Gaussian state is of the form

 Such state are entangled if and only if $r>r_{ent}:=\frac{1}{2}\ln v$, following Ref. \cite{peres96ppt, horodecki96ppt, werner01bound, serafini03symplectic}.
 Meanwhile, we show in \cref{app:examples} that these states are Gaussian-atemporal if and only if $ r > r_{atemp}:= \frac{1}{2}\arccos{\frac{v+\sqrt{v^2+8}}{4}} > r_{ent}$.
 Therefore, while all Gaussian-atemporal states are entangled here, states for which $r_{ent} < r \le r_{atemp}$ are entangled and yet can still be explained temporally by a Gaussian channel between $A$ and $B$ (or vice versa, given its symmetry).
-However, when entanglement becomes sufficiently large (exceeding $E_{max}:\approx 0.1882$ as measured by logarithmic negativity \cite{vidal02entmeasure}), Gaussian-temporality is guaranteed \footnote{We use the natural logarithm for the logarithmic negativity throughout the paper.}.
+However, when entanglement becomes sufficiently large (exceeding $E_{max}:\approx 0.1882$ as measured by logarithmic negativity, which was introduced in~\cite{vidal02negativity}, and later proved to be an entanglement monotone in~\cite{plenio2005logarithmic}), Gaussian-atemporality is guaranteed \footnote{We use the natural logarithm for the logarithmic negativity throughout the paper.}.

 As a second example, consider a class of asymmetric states that described, two Gaussian states $A,B$, initially with local covariances $\V_A= (\begin{smallmatrix} u & 0\\ 0 & v \end{smallmatrix})$, $\V_B= (\begin{smallmatrix} v & 0\\ 0 & u \end{smallmatrix})$ that interact via a balanced beam splitter, where $uv\ge1$.
 Then, the resulting state has CM